Here are some questions we sometimes get asked.

 1. What will I find on this website?

-REMEMBER – New things are added from time to time…check our ‘Recent Products’ on the Home page to keep up to date.
+REMEMBER – New things are added from time to time…so keep popping back to check!

 Want to be sure you don’t miss out on new designs or special offers?
 Join our Newsletter list by clicking HERE.

 Simply choose from the dollshouse needlepoint kits, charts and other items in the Needlepoint Kit Store.
 Select an item you would like to buy and click the ‘ADD TO BASKET’ button alongside the item.
 If you want to buy more than one, you can change the number in the box next to the @add To Basket’ button.
 You can view what is in your basket at any time by clicking the ‘View Basket’ button which appears above the product you just added to the basket, or the little shopping trolley icon at the top of the page (where you can also see a provisional order total and the number of items currently in your shopping cart).
 If you view your shopping cart (Basket) you can check you have what you wanted, and even change the number of an item or remove something from your basket.

 When you click on CHECKOUT link, you will see the place where you add your address, and under that the items you have placed in your basket to purchase, with a total (please note that when you buy from this site, post and packing is FREE, worldwide, on orders of £50 and over.
 For orders of £49.99 and under, there is a flat rate of £2.25 within the UK, or £4.50 overseas).
 You will then need to fill in the cardholder’s name and address details (if this address is not the one you would like the parcel sent to, you have the option of choosing a different delivery address at this point).
 We MUST have a valid email address as well, so that we can inform you when the parcel has been shipped, in line with Distance Selling Regulations.
 You will see at the bottom your method of payment, which is by Paypal.
 Then click ‘Place Order’.